Where to Discuss?

 Merge CSV: Calc Macro: Save to ODS

-You can download example ODS result here:
+You can download the example ODS result here:

 We are done here.